JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `attributes`

-Web Symbols representing available HTML attributes.
+Poly Symbols representing available HTML attributes.
-HTML attribute symbols can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+HTML attribute symbols can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.
-If the containing tag is matched to a Web Symbol, it is added to the scope for attribute matching.
+If the containing tag is matched to a Poly Symbol, it is added to the scope for attribute matching.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- [`XmlAttribute`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/xml/XmlAttribute.java) - Web Symbols should represent available HTML attributes for matching.
+- [`XmlAttribute`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/xml/XmlAttribute.java) - Poly Symbols should represent available HTML attributes for matching.
 The HTML attribute actual name should not be taken into account when building the scope.
 However, the parent HTML tag and other attributes can be taken into account when building the scope.
-- [`HtmlTag`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/html/HtmlTag.java) - Web Symbols should represent available HTML attributes for matching.
+- [`HtmlTag`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/html/HtmlTag.java) - Poly Symbols should represent available HTML attributes for matching.
 The HTML tag and other attributes can be taken into account when building the scope.

-Dedicated support for `WebSymbol` interface properties:
+Dedicated support for `PolySymbol` interface properties:
 - `required` - if `true`, a warning will be shown if the attribute is missing.
 Does not apply to `virtual` attributes.
 - `default` - the default value of the attribute, if `attributeValue.default` is `null`.
 - `attributeValue` - provides information about the attribute value, see [`attributeValue`](websymbols_implementation.md#html-support) reference.